Unemployment: 21st century

 The official unemployment rate in the 16 European Union (EU) countries that use the euro rose to 10% in December 2009 as a result of another recession.
 Latvia had the highest unemployment rate in the EU, at 22.3% for November 2009.
 Europe's young workers have been especially hard hit.
 In November 2009, the unemployment rate in the EU27 for those aged 15–24 was 18.3%.
 For those under 25, the unemployment rate in Spain was 43.8%.
 Unemployment has risen in two thirds of European countries since 2010.

 Into the 21st century, unemployment in the United Kingdom remained low and the economy remaining strong, and several other European economies, such as France and Germany, experienced a minor recession and a substantial rise in unemployment.

 In 2008, when the recession brought on another increase in the United Kingdom, after 15 years of economic growth and no major rises in unemployment.
 In early 2009, unemployment passed the 2 million mark, and economists were predicting it would soon reach 3 million.
 However, the end of the recession was declared in January 2010 and unemployment peaked at nearly 2.7 million in 2011, appearing to ease fears of unemployment reaching 3 million.
 The unemployment rate of Britain's young black people was 47.4% in 2011.
 2013/2014 has seen the employment rate increase from 1,935,836 to 2,173,012 as supported by showing the UK is creating more job opportunities and forecasts the rate of increase in 2014/2015 will be another 7.2%.

-The 2008–2012 global recession has been called a "mancession" because of the disproportionate number of men who lost their jobs as compared to women.
+The Great Recession has been called a "mancession" because of the disproportionate number of men who lost their jobs as compared to women.
 The gender gap became wide in the United States in 2009, when 10.5% of men in the labor force were unemployed, compared with 8% of women.
 Three quarters of the jobs that were lost in the recession in the US were held by men.